rthrblck/guidelines/README.md

   - [ ] Write custom input field component with individual variations to clean up inputs.js?
 Seems like a good idea

 - [ ] SVG
+ - [ ]

+- [ ] Make it exportable
+  - [ ] Figure out how to reference the svg node without using findDOMNode(), because that shit is deprecated, and either using refs in a way that that linter likes, or maybe using something else.
+React hooks?
+Somehow putting the SVG into state?

 Make it all pretty